Pogodaanton/Dissidium/README.md

 - The baseline code in `src` should be kept simple and straightforward.
 Most components will make more sense in the modular `plugins` directory.
 - Plugins should be treated as separate modules.
 They may depend on other plugins, however, those need to be noted in the static `dependencies` array and retrieved through the constructor.
 Importing them manually is not advised.
 - Make sure to use the provided `.prettierrc` for formatting
+- You can run an auto-builder via `pnpm watch`.
+That said, you will need to restart the bot manually via `pnpm start`.
+This was done due to esbuild's insane building speeds and to prevent unnecessarily overflooding Discord's APIs.

 ## License